Josías Manzanillo: Career

 On December 13, 2007, Manzanillo was one of many athletes mentioned in the detailed Mitchell Report by former Senator George Mitchell.
 In the report, former New York Mets clubhouse attendant Kirk Radomski claimed that in 1994 Manzanillo asked Radomski to inject him with the steroid Deca-Durabolin, which Radomski did.
 Radomski stated that he remembered the event clearly because it was the only time he ever injected a player with steroids, and indeed the only time he actually saw a player use steroids.
 Manzanillo denied ever having used performance-enhancing drugs, saying that he once paid Radomski $200–$250 for one cycle of steroids but then "chickened out or thought better of it" and never took possession of the drugs.

 Personal life

-His brother, Ravelo Manzanillo, played three seasons for two teams, as well as eighteen seasons for various Minor League and international teams.
-On June 30, 1994, they became the first pair of brothers to both earn a save on the same day.
+Manzanillo's brother, Ravelo Manzanillo, played three seasons for two teams, as well as 18 seasons for various Minor League and international teams.
+On June 30, 1994, they became the first pair of brothers to both earn an MLB save on the same day.